Chart Color Schemes

 Elsternwick has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 15 projects that are expected to impact the area.
-Notable projects include Seymour & Blanche Townhouses, 25 Sandham Street Townhouses, 590-596 Glen Huntly Road Mixed-Use Development, and 10-16 Selwyn Street Mixed-Use Development.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified fifteen projects expected to influence the region.
+Notable initiatives include Seymour & Blanche Townhouses, 25 Sandham Street Townhouses, 590-596 Glen Huntly Road Mixed-Use, and 10-16 Selwyn Street Mixed-Use Development.
+The following list details projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.